lucas-martinati/Applications_Automatical_Installer/README.md

 ## 🔽 Installation

-Run the BAT file 'install_python', then 'install_package' to install Python and the necessary packages.
-(Note: Python must be installed before installing the packages)
+Run the `install_python_and_packages` BAT file, then you need to restart it to be able to install the packages (unless Python was already installed).

 ## 🤔 Explications